hsghori/CS-Notes/high-performance-computer-architecture.md

 while there is a cache miss.
 These are obviously not efficient since sequential misses have a lot of latency.
-__Non blocking caches__ are caches that can pipeline cache actions - __hit under miss__ caches allow for hits while the processor is fetching data for a cache miss and __miss under miss__ caches allow for misses while the processesor is fetchiing data for a cache miss.
+__Non blocking caches__ are caches that can pipeline cache actions - __hit under miss__ caches allow for hits while the processor is fetching data for a cache miss and __miss under miss__ caches allow for misses while the processor is fetching data for a cache miss.

 Miss under miss caches need to have __miss status handling registers__ (MSHR) which store information about ongoing misses.
 On a cache miss we first check the MSHRs.
-If the block is not found in the MSHR, we store the instruction information in the MSHR to know which instruciton to trigger when the data comes back.
+If the block is not found in the MSHR, we store the instruction information in the MSHR to know which instruction to trigger when the data comes back.
 IF the block is found in the MSHR, we add the instruction to the MSHR (eg more than one instruction needs to be triggered when the data comes back).
 The second case is called a __half miss__ - a miss in a non-blocking cache which would have been a hit in a blocking cache.
 We want to have 16-32 MSHRs if possible since memory